November 2023 Reading Wrap-Up

 Rating: 3.75 / 5 | Keywords: adult, literary fiction, Japanese literature

 The Woman in the Purple Skirt by Imamura Natsuko is told through the eyes of the Woman in the Yellow Cardigan, who narrates it continuously without chapter titles or numbers.
 The Woman in the Yellow Cardigan becomes curious about a woman in her neighborhood.
 She nicknames her the Woman in the Purple Skirt because of her always wearing a purple skirt.
 Intrigued by the mystery surrounding this woman, our narrator starts following and observing her.
 The more she learns about the Woman, the stronger her wish becomes to be friends.
-However, approaching her directly feels awkward to the narrator.
-This sets the stage for an exploration of the intricate relationship between these two characters.
+But talking to her face-to-face feels super awkward.
+And that's where things get interesting as we dive into the complicated relationship between these two characters.

 Full review | Where to buy: Penerbit Haru